HEALTH AND SAFETY PROCEDURES

 - To co-ordinate provision for students with additional or special educational needs.

-- To liaise with external agencies.
+- To liaise with external agencies and parents of students of determination.

 BILINGUAL LANGUAGE PROGRAMMES